You're logged in as |

 Total Credits13

 PHP 0100: As part of the capstone course or thesis, students should complete an online course, PHP 0100, at their own pace.
 This course is a requirement and is meant to give a broad overview of public health and it allows students to see different areas in public health where statistics is being used.
-The course does not require any additional credit and is completed as part of the independent study, PHP 1970/1980.
+The course does not require any additional credit and is completed as part of the independent study, PHP 1970/PHP 1980.
 Students who are in a double concentration in public health are exempt from this course.

 Honors: